top of page

 school-2276269.jpg

-The Historic Indian Agency House is committed to serving the community and supporting teachers and families in their educational endeavors.
-Please enjoy these fascinating, fun, (and free!) educational materials with the children in your lives.
+The Historic Indian Agency House is committed to serving the community and supporting families and teachers in their educational endeavors.
+Please enjoy these fascinating, fun, (and free!) educational materials.

 Curriculum Trails 2024.jpg